-DisplayPort, developed by the VESA consortium, delivers digital display at a fast refresh rate.
-It can connect to virtually any display device using a DisplayPort adapter for devices, such as VGA, DVI, and HDMI.
+There are two DisplayPort 1.2 ports on the I/O back panel.
+DisplayPort, developed by the VESA consortium, delivers digital display and fast refresh rate.
+It can connect to virtually any display device using a DisplayPort adapter for devices such as VGA, DVI, and HDMI.